Louisville escapes major sanctions in hoops bribery case

 ”The panel views this decision as exonerating both coaches,” IARP chief panel member David Benck said in a conference call with reporters.

+Pitino, now the coach at Iona, thanked the IARP for its fairness and reiterated his adherence to the rules.

+”So, do I feel vindicated?
+It’s not really that important anymore because it’s been five years,” Pitino said in a conference call.

-Former Cardinals assistant coach Jordan Fair and associate head coach Kenny Johnson received two-year show-cause orders for Level I violations.
+Former Cardinals assistant coach Jordan Fair and associate head coach Kenny Johnson, now a Rhode Island assistant, received two-year show-cause orders for Level I violations.
 The IARP concluded that Fair ”was knowingly involved” in arranging a cash payment in exchange for a player enrolling at Louisville.

 The IARP, created to decide complex cases, also restricted Louisville’s recruiting visits for this academic year and issued a public reprimand.

-”We were hopeful of a successful outcome, and that’s what we received,” Cardinals athletic director Josh Heird said.
+”We were hopeful of a successful outcome through this process, and that’s what we received,” Cardinals athletic director Josh Heird said in a news conference with Louisville’s acting president, Lori Gonzalez.

 The IARP was created out of proposals from a commission led by former U.S. Secretary of State Condoleezza Rice in 2018 to reform college basketball.
 The panel’s decision cannot be appealed.